 Warmind—Warmind covers the resurrection of Rasputin, an AI from Destiny 1.
 It adds Mars as a new locale, the Escalation Protocol horde mode event, and some tweaks to the PvP format.
 There wasn't a great deal to this expansion outside of a lot of resource collecting, but Escalation Protocol was fun, challenging, and added one of the most ridiculous shotguns to Destiny 2.

-Forsaken—This was a biggie, it added two new areas; Dreaming City and Tangled Shore, on top of a new PvPvE (Player versus Player versus Environment) game mode called Gambit, the Blind Well, and a new raid called the Last Wish.
-Furthermore, it was Destiny 2’s first level cap increase, from 30 to 50, new weapons, like bows, and a third skill tree for each type of Guardian.
+Forsaken—This was a biggie, it added two new areas, Dreaming City and Tangled Shore, on top of a new PvPvE (Player versus Player versus Environment) game mode called Gambit, the Blind Well, and a new raid called The Last Wish.
+Furthermore, it was Destiny 2's first level cap increase, from 30 to 50, added new weapons like bows, and a third skill tree for each type of Guardian.
 For many this is the expansion that fixed Destiny 2, and it's essential if you enjoy the free New Light story missions.

 Season of Opulence—Opulence came out swinging with a new raid called the Crown of Sorrows, a new 6 man PvE mode called the Menagerie, and some more exotic quests.
 The expansion also gives you runes that you can slot into a goblet to guarantee certain drops in the Menagerie.
 It's a decent activity and a great way to round out your gun collection.

-And throughout all of those expansions was the underlying story and mythos of Destiny 2 that was expanded upon time and time again with every update.
+And throughout all of those expansions, the underlying story and mythos of Destiny 2 was expanded upon time and time again with every update.

 What class should I play?